rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 ### [Arcana]

-Arcana is new game engine built with focus on ease of use without compromising on level of control.\
+Arcana is a new game engine built with focus on ease of use without compromising on level of control.\
-The engine is aimed to support wide variety of games, from pixel-art to fully ray-traced, from single-player puzzles to online strategies.
+The engine is aimed to support a wide variety of games, from pixel-art to fully ray-traced, from single-player puzzles to online strategies.

-It is at very early stage, not all necessary subsystems are done and code is in flux.
+It is at a very early stage, not all necessary subsystems are done and code is in flux.

 The engine already can be used to build demos like this:

 ![arcana](tanks.gif)

-This particular demo has been coded in single evening,\
-together with sprite sheet loading and sprite animations which will be integrated into the engine later.
+This particular demo has been coded in a single evening, together with sprite sheet loading and sprite animations which will be integrated into the engine later.